aarlin/steam-anime-background-scraper/README.md

 Option to see backgrounds for games you own?

-Accuracy of anime genre games depends on steam user input to tag it correctly?
+Accuracy of anime genre games depends on steam user input to tag it correctly Anime tag id = 4085

 pip install selenium